Andonome/lk/system/Makefiles.md

 ## Dependency Files

-Now we've made a `README.md` file, we can show how a makefile looks in the README:
+Now we've made a `README.md` file, we can show how a makefile looks in the README file.
+Add these lines to the `Makefile`:

 ```make
 README.md: Makefile